ncredinburgh/tomcat-external-propertysource/encryption.md

 * `generateKey <keyFilename> [<algorithm> <keySize>]`

  Generates a random encryption key into the named key file.
-By default the algorithm is `AES` and the key size is 128 bits.
+By default the algorithm is `AES` and the key size is `128` bits.

 > Use `listKeyGenerators` to see which key generators are supported by your JVM.

 * `encryptFile <inputFilename> <keyFilename> <outputFilename> [<algorithm/mode/padding>] [iv]`

  Encrypts the given input file using the given key file and writes to the given output file.
-By default the algorithm `AES` is used in `ECB` mode with `PKCS5` padding.
+By default the algorithm `AES` is used in `ECB` mode with `PKCS5PADDING`.
 The defaults can be overridden by providing the algorithm, mode and padding through the additional argument in the format `algorithm/mode/padding`.

  If a cipher mode is used that requires an IV then an IV can be specified as the final argument in base64 encoding.
-If an IV is required but not specified then an appropriate new random IV will be generated and output to the console.
+If an IV is required but not specified then an appropriate new random IV will be used and output to the console.

 > Use `listCiphers` to see which ciphers are supported by your JVM.

 * `decryptFile <inputFilename> <keyFilename> <outputFilename> [<algorithm/mode/padding>] [iv]`

  Decrypts the given input file using the given key file and writes to the given output file.
-By default the algorithm `AES` is used in `ECB` mode with `PKCS5` padding.
+By default the algorithm `AES` is used in `ECB` mode with `PKCS5PADDING`.
 The defaults can be overridden by providing the algorithm, mode and padding through the additional argument in the format `algorithm/mode/padding`.

  If a cipher mode is used that requires an IV then the final argument must specify the IV using base64 encoding.